lukasso137/just_test/README.md

-This for testin purposes, so please ignore the whole repository - soon, I'll upload my projects.
+This for testing purposes, so please ignore the whole repository - soon, I'll upload my projects.

 Thanks!